Health

 The acupressure point for headaches is located on the hand in the web of skin between the index finger and thumb.
 To stimulate this area:

-• Relax your fingers, and press or rub on that point for 30 seconds.
-You should be able to feel the pressure but it shouldn’t cause pain.
+- Relax your fingers, and press or rub on that point for two or three minutes.
+You should be able to feel the pressure, but it shouldn’t cause pain.

 Before trying acupuncture or any other complementary remedy for migraines, talk to your healthcare provider.
 They can help determine how likely the intervention is to benefit you and discuss any potential side effects with you.
 Don’t stop taking prescription medications for migraines without first speaking with your healthcare provider.